Advertiser Disclosure

 Point Bonus on Amtrak Travel

 Amtrak Select members receive a 25% point bonus on all Amtrak Travel.
-Members earn 2 points for every $1 spent on Amtrak, and Select members will earn 25% on top of this.
+Members earn 2 points for every $1 spent on Amtrak, and Select members will earn 25%.

-Keep in mind, all members receive a 25% point bonus for Business Class and Acela First Class travel, so the Select bonus is inclusive of all classes of service and not just those on Acela.
+Remember, all members receive a 25% point bonus for Business Class and 50% for Acela First Class travel, so the Select bonus includes all classes of service and not just those on Acela.

 Priority Call Handling